 This also works well as a partner activity.
 Have one child roll the onset cube and write the information on the recording sheet.
 Then the other child can roll the rime cube and record the rime information.
 Together the kids can blend the word and decide whether it is a real word or not.
 This is a great way to help learners at different levels if you partner kids of varying abilities.

 If kids begin to lose interest a bit, here’s my stealthy trick for reigniting their enthusiasm.
 It’s as simple as changing the color of the marker you set out with the games.
 Seriously!
 EXPO dry erase markers come in 6 bold and bright colors.
 If you start the center with a black set of markers, switch it up by leaving out some blue markers the next week.
 It’s amazing what a tiny change in color can do to get kids re-engaged in an activity.

-Click the Button Below to Get Your Free Phonics Roll and Write Printable
+Complete the Form Below to Get Your Free Phonics Roll and Write Printable

 Try these additional resources for even more word building fun.

 Learn more about EXPO Dry Erase Markers with Ink Indicator at EXPOmarkers.com or purchase today at Amazon.com.